Volunteers are at the heart of everything we do. We involve hundreds of volunteers across our range of services, in many different roles.

 Edward has been a Trustee since 2010.
 He has worked for many years in IT, and now does IT work for the third sector.
 He is particularly interested in how technology can create virtual communities and since 2005, has been involved in Freegle, a voluntary movement which helps keep usable items out of landfill by giving them away to people nearby.
 This has given him experience and interest in the joys and challenges of volunteering.

-Laura is a solicitor specialising in employment law at Dentons LLP.
-She has volunteered in various capacities since her student days and is involved in organising a number of volunteering opportunities as part of Dentons’ CSR initiative.
+Laura is a solicitor specialising in employment law at Dentons UK and Middle East LLP.
+She has volunteered in various capacities since her student days and is involved in organising and participating in a number of volunteering opportunities as part of Dentons’ CSR initiatives.
+Laura first joined the board in 2007, serving for six years, and rejoined the board in 2015.

 Tanya has a Computer Science background specialising in Digital Education, designing and delivering engaging and creative lesson materials to change stereotypes about coding and tech careers.
 Originally from the Highlands, she started volunteering in high school with the local youth club where she was Chairperson for a year before moving away to study at university.
 As a strong women-in-technology ambassador, most of her current volunteer work involves leading STEAM workshops for community groups, including supporting Heart of Midlothian FC to launch their ground-breaking Digital Skills Programme.